All documents on this website

 in a closed loop configuration through the reactor where it could be heated

 before moving into the turbine and returning to the reactor.
-The GE X?39 engine
+First tested using

 proved to be highly successful with several upgrades made to the system at later